KXII: KXII-DT3

-KXII-DT4

-KXII-DT4 is the Ion Television–affiliated fourth digital subchannel of KXII, broadcasting in standard definition on virtual and VHF channel 12.4.

-In autumn 2018, Gray Television originally opted out of an HD upgrade to their 12.2 subchannel, instead deciding to add Ion Television to channel 12.4; also, Gray Television decided that the June 2019 conversion of K31LQ-D into a 720p HD simulcast of KXII-DT2 adequately compensated for the absence of an HD upgrade to their 12.2 subchannel.
-The HD simulcast of My12 eventually moved to K28QF-D2 and began being transmitted in 1080i full HD, before K28QF-D was ultimately converted into a relay of KXII in September 2021 when the main KXII-DT2/KXIP-LD2 feed was upgraded into 720p HD.

 Programming

-Network and syndicated programming
+General programming

-KXII clears the entire CBS network schedule; however, the station carries the CBS Dream Team block on Saturday mornings one hour earlier than most CBS affiliates, via the "live" network feed, as the station does not air a local morning newscast on weekends (allowing KXII to carry the full CBS Saturday morning schedule without deferring some programs within the Dream Team block to open time periods to fulfill educational programming obligations in the event that CBS airs a late-morning college football or basketball game during the fall and winter months).
+KXII clears the entire CBS network schedule; however, the station carries the CBS WKND block on Saturday mornings one hour earlier than most CBS affiliates, via the "live" network feed, as the station does not air a local morning newscast on weekends (allowing KXII to carry the full CBS Saturday morning schedule without deferring some programs within the block to open time periods to fulfill educational programming obligations in the event that CBS airs a late-morning college football or basketball game during the fall and winter months).
 Since the program's April 2014 expansion into a one-hour broadcast, the station has also aired Face the Nation in separate half-hour blocks; the first half-hour typically airs on Sunday mornings and the second half-hour airs in late night on each edition's original airdate to accommodate a ministry outreach program from the First Baptist Church of Sherman.
-Syndicated programs broadcast on KXII include The Jennifer Hudson Show, Two and a Half Men and Live with Kelly and Ryan.